aptdnfapt/OliveOwl/README.md

 *   **Displays "token speed" (words per second) for each AI response, providing insight into response generation performance.**
 *   Configuration stored in `~/.config/oliveowl/`.
 *   Supports local Ollama instances, allowing you to use models running on your own machine.
+*   **Custom OpenAI-Compatible Providers:** Add any OpenAI-compatible API endpoint with custom base URL and API key.

 ## Dependencies